 But what does this mean for you?
 Think of two scenarios:

 Now, let’s talk about what nobody mentions.
-Did you know some brokers that are “regulated” only hold offshore licenses of questionable reputation?
-Here the differentiator is clear: HF Markets complies with the 1:30 leverage cap for the EU, a measure from ESMA that prevents retail traders from taking on the kind of debt seen in 2008.
+For instance, did you know that some “regulated” brokers only hold offshore licenses of questionable reputation?
+However, the differentiator here is clear: HF Markets complies with the ESMA retail leverage cap of 1:30 for the EU, a measure that prevents retail investors from accumulating the kind of debt seen in 2008.
 Boring?
-Maybe, but it’s like a seatbelt: it doesn’t shine, but it saves financial lives.
+Maybe, but it’s like a seatbelt: it does not shine, yet it protects financial lives.

-HF Markets often appears among the options when I talk with friends who ask about account types; I personally compare features before choosing.
-Understanding trading profiles and available accounts makes it easier to choose according to your experience and capital.
+HF Markets often comes up among the options when I talk with friends who ask about account types; I myself compare features before choosing.
+Consequently, understanding trading profiles and the accounts available makes it easier to choose according to your experience and capital.

-At HF Markets there are also Premium and Pro accounts aimed at retail traders, which do not charge commissions and where the direct charge is via spreads; there are also Zero accounts that offer RAW spreads from 0.0 pips and operate with a commission per lot; this is useful if you want to lower the spread and pay a fixed commission per volume; keep in mind that requirements and commissions vary depending on the account type you choose.
-As for maximum leverage across all accounts, it is 1:2000 — it’s your decision whether to keep it at the maximum or reduce it.
+At HF Markets there are also Premium and Pro accounts aimed at retail traders, which do not charge commissions and instead apply costs through spreads.
+Additionally, there are Zero accounts that offer RAW spreads from 0.0 pips and operate with a commission per lot; this is useful if you want to lower the spread and pay a fixed commission based on volume.
+Keep in mind that requirements and commissions vary depending on the account type you choose.
+Regarding maximum leverage, it is 1:2000 for all accounts — ultimately, it is your decision whether to use the maximum or to reduce it.

-Generally, during the year some details, features and account types can change at this broker, so I invite you to visit their official page from the description or first comment of this video, either to register or to stay informed with their latest updates.
+Generally, some details, features, and account types can change throughout the year at this broker, so I invite you to visit their official page from the description or the first comment of this video, either to register or to stay informed about their most recent updates.

-Each account type has implications for spreads, leverage and deposit requirements.
-I recommend starting with an account that limits risk while you learn, and then migrating if your strategy requires it.
+Each account type has implications for spreads, leverage, and deposit requirements.
+Therefore, I recommend starting with an account that limits risk while you learn, and then migrating if your strategy requires it.

-For active traders, it’s vital to check order execution and latency; for investors, analytical tools and access to a variety of instruments matter more.
-Use questions like: What level of leverage do I need? and Which fees impact my profitability?
+For active traders, it is vital to review order execution and latency; for investors, analytical tools and access to a variety of instruments matter more.
+Ask questions such as: What level of leverage do I need? and Which fees will impact my profitability?

 Trading platforms and operational tools at HF Markets

-HFM offers MetaTrader 4 (MT4) and MetaTrader 5 (MT5) (desktop, mobile and web), in addition to its proprietary HFM App and MT5 WebTerminal.
-It supports EAs/automation in environments where allowed.
+HFM offers MetaTrader 4 (MT4) and MetaTrader 5 (MT5) (desktop, mobile, and web), as well as its proprietary HFM App and the MT5 WebTerminal.
+It supports EAs/automation in environments where they are permitted.

 Spreads and commissions: how to calculate the real cost

-If you use a Zero account, expect minimal spreads (0.0) + a round-turn commission (e.g. $3–6/lot).
-In Premium/Standard accounts the cost is usually built into the spread (typical EUR/USD in reviews: ~1.0–1.5 pips).
-Always check the average spread during low-liquidity hours (it can widen).
+If you use a Zero account, expect minimal spreads (0.0) plus a round-turn commission (e.g., $3–6 per lot).
+In Premium/Standard accounts the cost is usually built into the spread (EUR/USD typically around 1.0–1.5 pips in reviews).
+Always check the average spread during low-liquidity hours, since it can widen.